Overweight Brits will be given free gym sessions and healthy eating classes in an attempt to prevent Type II diabetes.

 The scheme will be available from today, initially for 20,000 people across 27 areas of England which will be followed by a national roll-out by 2020.

 Unless we set in place solid changes to tackle the obesity crisis, 60% of us could be obese by 2030.
 One in 10 are likely to develop Type II diabetes, leading to numerous complications including cardiovascular disease, kidney disease, eye disease, depression and amputation.

 Let’s make a change and educate the nation for a fitter future.

 If you’re considering becoming an Obesity & Diabetes Specialist in order to work with the growing number of Diabetes patients, speak to the Focus team today about our course modules, or click here to find a course venue near you.

 Have you’ve what it takes?
-You’ve a fondness for fitness, ambitions to create an attitude that will not change.
-You’ve the makings of a future fitness leader.
-Our popular courses relating to this blog post on obese Brits put on programme to tackle diabetes include our personal trainer courses, gym instructor courses, exercise referral courses and the ever popular sports massage courses.
+You have a fondness for fitness, ambitions to create an attitude that will not change.
+You have the makings of a future fitness leader.
+Our popular courses relating to this blog post on obese Brits put on a programme to tackle diabetes include our personal trainer courses, gym instructor courses, exercise referral courses and the ever-popular sports massage courses.

 Whether you would like to coach members at your local health club, lead your own studio classes or perhaps get the little folks moving.
 A Level 2 personal training diploma course qualification is exactly where it all begins.
 All our courses are actually intended to provide you with the essential tools to become a fully certified fitness professional.
 Via our home page you are able to find personal trainer courses.